Mixed-Integer Optimization with Constraint Learning: Introduction

 Data for constraint learning can either contain information on continuous data, feasible and infeasible states (two-class data), or only one state (one-class data).
 The problem of learning functions from one-class data and embedding them into optimization models has been recently investigated with the use of decision trees \citep{Kuda2018}, genetic programming \citep{Pawlak2019a}, local search \citep{Sroka2018}, evolutionary strategies \citep{Pawlak2019b}, and a combination of clustering, principal component analysis and wrapping ellipsoids \citep{Pawlak2021}.

 The above selected applications generally involve a single function to be learned and a fixed ML method for the model choice. \citet{Verwer2017} use two model classes (decision trees and linear models) in a specific auction design application, but in this case the models were determined a priori.
-Some authors have presented a more general framework of embedding learned ML models in optimization problems \citep{lombardi2017empirical, bergman2019janos}, but in practice these works are restricted to limited problem structures and learned model classes.
-Recently, \citet{bergman2019janos} introduced a software to embed neural networks and logistic and linear regression models as objective terms in an MIO formulation.
-These works can be viewed as special cases of our framework and cannot be directly applied in our case studies.
+Some authors have presented a more general framework of embedding learned ML models in optimization problems such as JANOS \citep{bergman2019janos} and EML \citep{lombardi2017empirical}, but in practice these works are restricted to limited problem structures and learned model classes.
 We take a broader perspective, proposing a comprehensive end-to-end pipeline that encompasses the full ML and optimization components of a data-driven decision making problem.
+In contrast to EML and JANOS, \texttt{OptiCL} supports a wider variety of predictive models --- neural networks (with ReLU), linear regression, logistic regression, decision trees, random forests, gradient boosted trees and linear support vector machines. \texttt{OptiCL} is also more flexible than JANOS, as it can handle predictive models as constraints, and it also incorporates new concepts to deal with uncertainty in the ML models.
+A comparison of \texttt{OptiCL} against JANOS and EML on two test problems is shown in Appendix \ref{appendix:opticlvjanos}.

 Our work falls under the umbrella of prescriptive analytics. \citet{Bertsimas2020} and \citet{Elmachtoub2021} leverage ML model predictions as inputs into an optimization problem.
 Our approach is distinct from existing work in that we directly embed ML models rather than extracting predictions, allowing us to optimize our decisions over the model.
 In the broadest sense, our framework relates to work that jointly harnesses ML and MIO, an area that has garnered significant interest in recent years in both the optimization and machine learning communities~\citep{bengio2021}.